Duruwilly/Duruwilly/README.md

 ## Skills 🛠️
 - Programming languages: Python, JavaScript.
-- Frameworks and Libraries: Django, React.js, Next.js.
+- Frameworks and Libraries: Django, React.js, React Native, Next.js.
 - Tools: Git, VS Code, Postman.

 If you find any of my projects useful or interesting, consider giving them a star ⭐️.
 It's a way to show appreciation and helps others discover the projects too!